germanDV/germanDV.github.io/entries/published/handle-errors-with-either.md

 published: 2022-12-28
 revision: 2022-12-28
 tags: ts
-excerpt: With an `Either` construct, we can treat errors as values and handle them in an elegant way.
+excerpt: With an `Either` monad we can treat errors as values and handle them in an elegant way.
 ---

 In [A Result Type For Typescript](/blog/a-result-type-for-typescript.html), we created a small abstraction so that we could handle errors in a way that does not require the typical throwing-and-catching pattern.